Garett Jones: Research on money

-Some of Jones' research has focused on the role of money, monetary policy, and mechanisms to reduce the risk of financial crisis.
+Some of Jones' research has focused on the role of money and monetary policy.
+He has also proposed "speed bankruptcy", involving debt-to-equity conversions to recapitalize failing financial institutions.

 Books

 Jones wrote the book Hive Mind: How Your Nation's IQ Matters So Much More Than Your Own, which builds on his research on the relationship between IQ and national productivity.
 It was released in November 2015 by Stanford University Press.
+Reviewing the book in Governance, Fred Thompson praised its clarity but criticized its limited treatment of social segregation and migration.

-He was the editor of the book Banking Crises (2016), produced for The New Palgrave Dictionary of Economics.
+He was the editor of the book Banking Crises: Perspectives from The New Palgrave Dictionary of Economics (2015; e-book 2016), produced for The New Palgrave Dictionary of Economics.

-His book 10% Less Democracy: How Less Voting Could Mean Better Governance (alternatively titled 10% Less Democracy: Why You Should Trust Elites a Little More and the Masses a Little Less) was published on February 7, 2020.
-It is based on a 2015 presentation.
+In 2015, Jones gave a presentation titled 10% Less Democracy: How Less Voting Could Mean Better Governance.
+His book 10% Less Democracy: Why You Should Trust Elites a Little More and the Masses a Little Less was published in February 2020.

-On November 15, 2022, Jones published The Culture Transplant: How Migrants Make the Economies They Move to a Lot Like the Ones They Left.
-He has described his books Hive Mind, 10% Less Democracy, and The Culture Transplant as his "Singapore Trilogy".
+In November 2022, Jones published The Culture Transplant: How Migrants Make the Economies They Move to a Lot Like the Ones They Left.
+His books Hive Mind, 10% Less Democracy, and The Culture Transplant form his "Singapore Trilogy".

 Media appearances

 Jones was a guest blogger for EconLog from September 2012 to April 2013.
-He has given his opinion on macroeconomic policy and financial crises on CNBC and in various media clippings.
+He has given his opinion on macroeconomic policy and financial crises on CNBC and in other media.